Transobturator Sling Procedure: Getting the Right Support

 Mesh slings have been used as a method of treatment for urogynecological disorders including pelvic organ prolapse, providing physical support for the prolapsed organ so it can function more properly and improve the patient’s overall health.
 In cases of prolapsed bladder, the mesh slings were originally passed behind the pubic bone during retropubic sling procedures; but because of the risk of bowel or bladder injuries caused by such an approach, the transobturator sling procedure was developed, reducing the angle of the sling placement by passing it through obturator canals, which are natural canals on each side of the pubic bone.

-At Coyle Institute, when we perform a transobturator sling procedure to treat stress incontinence, we use the Aris sling, which is a permanent mesh sling composed of synthetic materials implanted specifically to provide support to the urethra, a thin tube that extends between the bladder and the ureter.
+At Coyle Institute, when we perform a transobturator sling procedure to treat stress incontinence, we use the Altis® sling, which is a permanent mesh sling composed of synthetic materials implanted specifically to provide support to the urethra, a thin tube that conveys urine from the bladder and out of the body.
 Once the sling is implanted, patients are able to control their bladder, reducing the occurrence of stress incontinence and providing them with permanent relief that they might have once considered impossible.
 Over the course of time, the body will naturally grow tissue at the implantation site, which is crucial to proper healing as well as the long-term success of the sling in its ability to provide support and stay in place.

 All medical procedures come at a risk, though the transobturator sling procedure generally causes fewer mesh complications than the retropubic approach.
 Such complications may include neurological problems including weakness or numbness in the legs.
 Overall, however, the use of medical mesh slings to treat pelvic organ prolapse and provide relief from stress incontinence has been successful and extremely beneficial to the patient; and because of that, we feel confident in offering this procedure to the women in our care.